 We capped the evening off with fireworks before walking back to our rental.
 The streets were all abuzz; every bar was packed, and I couldn’t believe how hopping Granville Street was so late at night.

-It was an exhausting day, but it was a blast to see how another country celebrates their patriotism, and it was an amazing start to our little trip.
+It was an exhausting day, but it was a blast to see how another country celebrates their patriotism.
+It was an amazing start to our little trip.
 We should celebrate Canada Day every year!
-Interestingly enough, we had planned on closing out our long weekend with the local festivities when we got back, but we were so tired we ended up crashing, missing the American fireworks (we really are patriotic, aren’t we?).
+Interestingly enough, we had planned on closing out our long weekend with the local festivities when we got back.
+However, we were so tired we ended up crashing, missing the American fireworks (we really are patriotic, aren’t we?).
 I’m glad we made so much of the fun in Vancouver; I feel we celebrated enough for two holidays!